 To Milan and Rome with Amma (2007)

 Screen Shot 2017-04-17 at 9.49.38 PM.png

 Amma, in the meanwhile, was busy taking in the alien surroudings, abound with strutting Italian signoras and signores, and Italian youth with their hairs colored the most shocking pink and green, tattoos in the most inconceivable places and nose rings of infinite variety (a surprise for Amma!), lazing by the fountains or leaning against the pillars, lip-locked and limbs entwined, as if in rapture of sensual bliss, not unlike the carvings of the Khajuraho temples or paintings depicting the Roman emperor Caligula’s orgies.
-Amma hurried past in a marked manner at an embarrassing scene here and looked askance at an untoward incident there.
-She observed quietly this hodge-podge of the old and the new that Italy throws up, of beautiful ancient buildings and urbane glass houses, of the fashionably dressed, sophisticated people here and yet the most grungy youth there, and of the gilded shops on the one side and the littered alleys on the other side.
-If Paris was a “moveable feast” for Hemingway, Italy appeared to be a bewildering puzzle to Amma.
+Amma hurried past in a marked manner at an “embarrassing scene” here and looked askance at an untoward incident there.
+She observed quietly this hodge-podge of the old and the new that Italy throws up, of beautiful ancient buildings and urbane glass houses, of the fashionably dressed, sophisticated people here, and yet the most grungy youth there, and of the gilded shops on the one side and the littered alleys on the other side.
+If Paris was a “movable feast” for Hemingway, Italy appeared to be a bewildering puzzle to Amma.

 Screen Shot 2017-04-17 at 9.49.45 PM.png